frankshearar/Home/NuGet-Errors-and-Warnings.md

 `RestoreCollectorLogger` was created to allow consumption of warning properties.
 It is instantiated by `RestoreCommand` [here](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Commands/RestoreCommand/RestoreCommand.cs#L76).
 `RestoreCollectorLogger` is responsible for enforcing the warning properties to any restore log message.
 When an `ILogMessage` is passed to `RestoreCollectorLogger` it first [checks](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Commands/RestoreCommand/Logging/RestoreCollectorLogger.cs#L157) if it is warning and it needs to be suppressed.
 If the message is not yet suppressed then it [checks](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Commands/RestoreCommand/Logging/RestoreCollectorLogger.cs#L160) of the message is a warning and it needs to be upgraded to an error.
 Hence it implies and order of preference such that `NoWarn` is preferred over the other 2 properties.
+For all Package reference based projects, the `RestoreCollectorLogger` writes all the errors and un-suppressed warnings into the assets file as `IAssetsLogMessage`.

 ### Transitive Warning Properties

 NuGet also supports `NoWarn` property through P2P references such that is a lower level project has NoWarn'ed a code, then no higher level project will see that warning in its closure during restore.
 The detailed spec for the feature is [here](https://github.com/NuGet/Home/wiki/%5BSpec%5D-Transitive-Warning-Properties).

 The implementation is in [TransitiveNoWarnUtils](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Commands/RestoreCommand/Logging/TransitiveNoWarnUtils.cs).
 The method `CreateTransitiveWarningPropertiesCollection` is called by `RestoreCollectorLogger` to collect the `NoWarn` properties from all the preferenced projects in the closure.
 This is then used to suppressed warnings [here](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Commands/RestoreCommand/Logging/RestoreCollectorLogger.cs#L227).

+### Displaying Errors and Warnings
+NuGet is logging is split between the three project types -
+* .NET SDK based projects - For these projects NuGet does not log errors and warnings in Visual Studio.
+We write them into the assets file and the .NET sdk then displays them in Visual Studio.
+You can see the sdk code [here](https://github.com/dotnet/sdk/blob/a8cf9e78eeb14852a7bf97b344731d9734b5d877/src/Tasks/Microsoft.NET.Build.Tasks/ReportAssetsLogMessages.cs#L16).
+To prevent logging of error and warnings, we use [ProjectRestoreSettings.HideWarningsAndErrors](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.ProjectModel/ProjectRestoreSettings.cs#L20).
+This property is set to `true` only for sdk based projects [here](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Clients/NuGet.SolutionRestoreManager/VsSolutionRestoreService.cs#L292) and used [here](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Commands/RestoreCommand/RestoreCommand.cs#L73).
+* Legacy csproj based projects - For these projects, NuGet is responsible for logging all the errors and warnings in Visual Studio.
+* Packages.Config based projects - For these projects, NuGet is responsible for logging all the errors and warnings in Visual Studio.
+However, there is no support for warning properties in packages.config based projects.

 ## Appendix
 ### User Scenarios